 The last savings-related topic we explored was the steps that millennials are taking to prepare for retirement.
 While most millennials are still many years away from retiring, it’s ideal to begin thinking about retirement as early as possible.
 Surprisingly, about 1 in 4 millennials are currently not doing anything to prepare for retirement.
 Of the 3 in 4 that are taking steps to save for retirement, the most common actions they are taking are contributing to a 401(k) (43.2%), putting money in a savings account on a regular basis (35.8%), and tackling their existing debt (19.2%).

 After gaining a thorough understanding of millennials’ savings habits, we switched gears to explore their spending habits.
-We asked respondents questions about their regular spending and expenses for things like takeout, subscription services, and travel.
+We asked respondents questions about their regular spending and expenses for things like food delivery, subscription services, and travel.
 Our findings do not align with the frivolous manner in which millennials are often portrayed.

 Finally, what does all of this mean for millennials’ financial futures?
 About 2 in 5 millennials do not believe they will have a higher quality of life than the parents.
 Luckily, there’s still plenty of time to turn that sentiment around by setting up healthy saving habits and strategies to ensure their future is as bright as it should be.